aerobounce/trim.lua/README.md

 #### Differences from the other similar scripts
 - **trim.lua** is aimed only for extraction of clips with **no-transcoding**.
 Encodings will never be occured.
 - Without encoding, precise video trimming becomes quite tricky and there is a limit what can be done due to keyframes issues.
     - Tested several softwares on macOS and as far as I know there is no software that can do it accurately.
+Well, there is, but none were perfect.
-    - This script is here to achieve accuracy as much as possible.
+    - This script is here to achieve accuracy as much as possible — **Making a clip from a file within minimum keyframes, without transcoding**.

 ### Install
 ```